operon-cloud/operon-sdk/dotnet/README.md

 - Wire into CI for automated `dotnet test` and `dotnet pack` runs.
 - Publish pre-release builds to a private NuGet feed for early adopters.

+—

+Find SDKs for other languages and developer resources at https://www.operon.cloud/developers